 MÉNDEZ-NAYA, BELÉN

 Belén Méndez-Naya obtained an MA in English Language and Literature from the University of Santiago de Compostela in 1987 and a PhD in English Linguistics in 1995, with a dissertation, supervised by Teresa Fanego, on complementation in Old English.
-From January 1988 to October 1997 she worked as a researcher and lecturer in the English Department of Santiago de Compostela, and in November 1997 she obtained a position as tenured Senior Lecturer in English.
-She has also taught and/or carried out research at the Universities of Aachen, Glasgow, Manchester, Trier and Vigo.
+She has been a Senior Lecturer in English (1997-March 2023) and is currently a Full Professor of English Language and Linguistics.

 Contact information: